Battle of Aden (2018): 28 January

 The STC captured the government headquarters in Aden.
 The government also ordered its own troops to return to base, following fierce clashes across Aden.
 The fighting subsided by the evening after Prime Minister Daghr ordered a truce and instructed forces loyal to the government to return to barracks, witnesses said.
 In the night, the fighting continued.

 29 January

-New fighting broke out after a brief ceasefire on the day before it collapsed.
+Renewed fighting broke out after a brief ceasefire declared the previous day collapsed.
 The STC sent reinforcements from Dhale and Shabwah provinces to Aden.
 Tank and heavy artillery battles were also fought that day, killing five STC fighters and four Yemeni government soldiers.
-The Presidential Forces led by Brigadier General Abdullah al-Subaihi began shelling Mount Hadid, which overlooks the 1st brigade for Security Belt Forces and is run by Major General Aidarus al-Zoubaidi.
+The Presidential Forces led by Brigadier General Abdullah al-Subaihi began shelling Mount Hadid, which overlooks the 1st brigade for Security Belt Forces and is run by Major General Aydarus al-Zubaydi.
 The two sides deployed tanks and began shelling one another in Khormaksar district, where snipers were on the roofs of buildings.
 The fighting moved into Crater district, and schools were closed for a second consecutive day.

 The STC would go on to proclaim victory on the 30 January.